MarcusPozzan/azure-content/articles/application-insights/app-insights-asp-net-trace-logs.md

 Looks like you installed the logging adapter Nuget package without installing Application Insights.

-In Solution Explorer, right-click `ApplicationInsights.config` and choose **Update Application Insights**.
+In Solution Explorer, right-click `ApplicationInsights.config` and choose **Configure Application Insights**.
 You'll get a dialog that invites you to sign in to Azure and either create an Application Insights resource, or re-use an existing one.
 That should fix it.

 ### I can see traces in diagnostic search, but not the other events